M1, Junction 29; 5 minutes

 Parking available onsite

-If grand driveways delivering you to handsome country pubs with latticed windows and original features are your thing, leave the M1 for this worthy five-minute detour (it neighbours the National Trust's dramatic Hardwick Hall estate).
+If grand driveways that deliver you to handsome country pubs with latticed windows and original features are your thing, leave the M1 for this worthy five-minute detour (it neighbours the National Trust's dramatic Hardwick Hall estate).

 The traditional, 16th-century Hardwick Inn is built from local sandstone and has been in the same family since 1928.
 They've honed their pub grub-making skills to bring you comforting classics from full breakfasts to breaded brie, fresh soups and home-smoked salmon; a warming favourite is the pub's own steak and Black Sheep Ale pie.
 There are steaks, sandwiches and salads too, and the desserts are homemade (by someone dressed in Victorian clothing in a scullery, we like to think).